getsentry/sentry-dotnet/src/Sentry.Diagnostics.DiagnosticSource/README.md

 Sentry Diagnostic Source Adds additional logging capabilities to the main SDK, such as, transactions with richer contexts, including database measurements, by integrating Entity Framework Core and SQLClient.

-This package will automatically enable and set it up if your application runs on .NET 5 or greater.
+This package will automatically enable and set it up if your application runs on .NET Core 3.0 or greater.
 It'll also be enabled by default if you are using Sentry's ASP.NET and ASP.NET Core SDK.

-In case of your application doesn't use any of the ASP.NET SDKs and relies on a .NET version older than .NET 5, you'll be able to use this integration by including its nuget package in your project and enabling it during Sentry's initialization.
+In case of your application doesn't use any of the ASP.NET SDKs and relies on a .NET version older than .NET Core 3, you'll be able to use this integration by including its nuget package in your project and enabling it during Sentry's initialization.

 ```csharp
 using Sentry;